-ECOC is committed to delivering high quality services that support students throughout their training and assessment.
 ECOC take a systematic approach to establishing and recognising the needs of each student, from the initial interest phase in one of our courses.
 All staff members do their utmost to meet the needs of students.
 Where a student's need is outside the scope or skill of our expertise, they will be referred to an appropriate service or an alternate training organisation.
 Where needs are identified, you may be asked to sign an Individual Learning Plan, which is a mutually agreed plan of support.
 This is so that we can demonstrate our commitment in supporting you along your studies.
 More information is available within our Student Support Policy and Procedure.